ESGF/sproket/README.md

 ## Configuration

 A configuration file, using JSON, is used to specify the required information and search criteria.
+Data collections can be "shared" with colleagues by simply sharing these config files.
 Here is an example of the contents of such a file.

     {
         "search_api": "https://esgf-node.llnl.gov/esg-search/search/",